Tips for Resolving Conflict Between Coworkers

 There are people who don't like to talk a lot.
 They don't handle conflict well and don't like to express their opinions.
 In this case, you need to pay attention to their non-verbal cues.
 A person's body language can tell a lot about what a person is trying to say.

-To resolve the conflict, you have to be emotionally aware and see what the gestures, posture, and facial expressions of the other people are saying of the conflict.
+To resolve the conflict, you have to be emotionally aware and see what the gestures, posture, and facial expressions of the other people are saying about the conflict.

 Author Bio: